 The meeting will occur on Thursday, November 19th, 2020.
 Although originally scheduled to take place in Austin, Texas, USA, APCAM 2020 will now be a virtual meeting that will take place entirely online.
 Once you have paid your APCS membership dues/APCAM registration fee, you will be able to access the APCAM 2020 program and Zoom meeting room link on the Member Sign-In page.

-To support the mission of Auditory Perception and Cognition Society, AP&C journal, and APCAM, there will be a $30 fee for APCAM conference attendance.
-This fee will serve as your annual dues to APCARF; the membership will cover APCAM program materials, provide you with an individual subscription to AP&C for the following year, permit you to access reduced open-access publication fees for AP&C, and allow you to take part in member discussions about all three entities at the conference.
-Additionally, accepted abstracts will receive automatic consideration to be invited to submit a manuscript for the following year's annual issue of AP&C highlighting work from APCAM.
-For more details about Auditory Perception and Cognition Society, see the Auditory Perception and Cognition Society page.
+To support the mission of APCS, AP&C and APCAM, there will be a $30 fee for APCAM conference registration again this year (*waived for undergraduate students).
+This fee will serve as your annual dues to APCS; the membership will cover APCAM program materials, provide you with an individual subscription to AP&C for the following year, permit you to access reduced open-access publication fees for AP&C, and allow you to take part in member discussions about all three entities at the conference (see the membership page for details).
+For more details about APCS Membership, see the membership page.

 Authors of submissions to this year's APCAM will have the opportunity to subsequently submit a brief report about their presented work for possible publication in our affiliate journal, Auditory Perception & Cognition (AP&C).
 A special issue of AP&C is slated for the spring that will be dedicated to highlighting work from this year's APCAM within a series of brief reports.